Sons of Thunder

 James was most likely the elder of the two since he is always listed first when they are mentioned.
 He was also known as James the Great, which scholars believe was one way the disciples distinguished between this James and another apostle, James the Lesser, who was probably younger or smaller in stature.
 James was a dedicated missionary, even after Christ’s death, and it was his commitment to preaching the truth to others that eventually led to his martyrdom.

 John, who is called the Apostle of Love, was the youngest of the 12 and especially close with the Savior according to most scholars.
 The book of John talks often about “the disciple who Jesus loved” (John 21:20-21), and John is widely accepted as this apostle.
-John outlived all of the other disciples, most likely cared for Jesus’ mother Mary after Christ’s ascension, and is known for being beloved by Christ.
+John outlived all of the other disciples, most likely cared for Jesus’ mother Mary after His ascension, and is known for being beloved by Him.

 Why Were They Called The Sons of Thunder?

-Jesus knew the brothers’ nature when he first met them, and he chose “Boanerges” as a fitting nickname, which translates to “sons of thunder” (Mark 3:17).
+Jesus knew the brothers’ nature when He first met them, and he chose “Boanerges” as a fitting nickname, which translates to “sons of thunder” (Mark 3:17).
 The people of Galilee were known for being industrious and hardy people who were also very proud of their culture.
 James and John certainly fit in with the people; their nickname was likely related to their zeal, boldness, and their sometimes reactive tempers.

 See The Sons of Thunder in The Chosen